Optimization with delay-induced bifurcations: Demonstration of principle

 Interestingly, at $\tau$ above $8.6$ the basin of attraction of large chaos seems to become very close to the attractor itself, and is apparently quite riddled, since a very small disturbance of initial conditions can lead to the phase trajectory going to infinity even before the attractor disappears completely at $\tau 9.008$, as illustrated in Figs.~\ref{fig_5_well_chaos_mess_pp}(i).

-The attractors spanning more than one minimum appear here despite the existence of localised attractors.
-By analogy with similar phenomena in ODEs \cite{Xi_Moon_heteroclinic_chaos_JSV90}, it is reasonable to suggest that they could be born as a result of repeated formation of homoclinic loops and heteroclinic connections.
+The attractors spanning more than one minimum appear here despite the existence of localized attractors.
+By analogy with similar phenomena in ODEs \cite{Li_Moon_heteroclinic_chaos_JSV90}, it is reasonable to suggest that they could be born as a result of repeated formation of homoclinic loops and heteroclinic connections.
 Just like in the previous simpler cases, here there is an abundance of saddle objects with manifolds attached to them, which can potentially form loops and heteroclinic connections.
 However, due to the complex shape of $f$, the probability of a homoclinic or a heteroclinic bifurcation at any given value of $\tau$ seems to be higher here.

-The current example, deliberately constructed as a difficult case, is an excellent illustration that in nonlinear systems with delay it is generally impossible to predict the behavior as the delay varies, and, even broader, that in nonlinear systems depending on control parameters it is generally impossible to predict how the behavior changes due to variation of these parameters.
+The current example, deliberately constructed as a difficult case, is an excellent illustration that in nonlinear systems with delay, it is generally impossible to predict, before performing numerical bifurcation analysis, the behavior as the delay varies.
+However, it is remarkable that in its most essential part, the predicted scenario is realized even despite the enhanced complexity of the nonlinear function in the DDE (\ref{dde_whole}), provided that $V$ is a smooth multi-well function going to infinity outside the domain containing the extrema.